prometheus-operator/prometheus-operator/Documentation/proposals/202411-zone-aware-sharding.md

 0 0 0 | assignment index
 ```

-In this case the 1st assert will warn about zone C not being scraped.
+In this case targets in zone C are not being scraped.

-This second case - a zone not being scraped - should lead to an error during
-reconciliation, causing the change to not be rolled out, as data would be lost.
+Both cases should lead to an error during reconciliation, causing the change to
-While the first case - double scraping - is not as severe, it should cause an
+not be rolled out.
+The first case (double scraping) is not as severe as a zone
-error during reconciliation, too, as this would be otherwise hard to spot.
+not being scraped but it is otherwise hard to spot.
 It's also to be mentioned that replicas are to be used to achieve redundant
 scraping.